J. Ed Morgan

-J. Ed Morgan is an American politician who served in the Mississippi State Senate from the 45th district from 2004 until 2008.
+J. Ed Morgan (born November 1, 1947) is an American politician who served in the Mississippi State Senate from the 45th district from 2004 until 2008.

 Education and professional career

 Morgan attended University of Alabama and Jackson School of Law at Mississippi College.
 His professional background is in construction.

 Political career

 Morgan was mayor of Hattiesburg, MS from 1989 until 2001.

 Morgan served as a member of the Mississippi Senate from 2004 to 2008.
 As a Senator, Morgan served on the Fees, Salaries & Administration, Finance Judiciary, Division B, Ports and Marine Resources, Public Health & Welfare and Universities & Colleges committees.